MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 </center>

 >[!NOTE]
 > 3.0 doesn't outright replace 2.0 doesn't outright replace 1.0.
-Rather, every paradigm has its pros and cons.<br>**When working with software, one should be fluent in all three.**
+Rather, every paradigm has its pros and cons.<br>**When working with software, one should be fluent in all three paradigms.**

 ## How to Think About LLMs

-We said that code programs computers, weights program neural networks, and prompts now program the special neural network type that is the LLM.<br>
+We said that code programs computers, weights program neural networks, and prompts now temporarily program the special, multi-purpose neural network type that is the LLM.<br>
 By analogy, LLMs are the new computers.
 So what really are LLMs and what ecosystem do they reside in?

 ### Grids and Plants